 What is it like to have a Loving Relationship with a Person with an Avoidant-Dismissive Attachment Style?

-An attachment-dismissive personality will be less demanding with their partner because they are more comfortable on their own, and more uncomfortable committing to a meaningful loving relationship where deeper feelings and vulnerabilities will come up.
-They can usually stay respectful of the other person’s boundaries but will constantly cause the other person stress due to avoiding or dismissing words or behavior, which is very confusing to be on the receiving end.
-They will respect other’s freedom because this is comfortable for them.
-But they may be very reserved in sharing their emotions and uncomfortable being vulnerable.
-This can be worked through by working with a highly skilled professional, but it is not usually an overnight fix as attachment styles can be very resilient.
+They can usually stay respectful of the other person’s boundaries but will constantly cause the other person stress due to avoiding or dismissing words, actions or behavior.
+They want freedom because this is comfortable for them.
+But they may be very reserved in sharing their feelings and emotions, and uncomfortable being vulnerable.

 Can a Person Change an Avoidant-Dismissive Attachment Style Personality?